 Sierra Nevada Corporation (SNC) believes that military agility isn't just about how fast a soldier completes the obstacle course in basic training.
 It's also about employing technology to support the soldier.
 The company provides defense electronics engineering, manufacturing, and integration services.
 Its operations include six primary business units: Communication; Navigation Surveillance/Air Traffic Management; Integrated Mission System; Electronic Warfare/Range Instrumentation; Intelligence, Surveillance, and Reconnaissance; Information and Sensor Solutions; and Space Systems.

-SNC operates from about 30 offices in 16 states across the US.
+SNC operates from about 30 offices in 17 states across the US and at customer sites around the world.

 It offers rapid, innovative, and agile technology products in a range of industries, including aerospace, avionics, electronics, communications systems, micro-satellite, propulsion, solar energy, and space.